Scroll down for how to subscribe, transcript, and more

 Mark Graban (1s):

 Hi, it's Mark Graban here.
 Welcome to the podcast.
-Again, we're on a bit of a summer hiatus, but we've been looking back at past episodes re-releasing and remastering some of those older episodes that newer listeners might not have heard Today, admittedly is a ad episode.
+Again, we're on a bit of a summer hiatus, but we've been looking back at past episodes re-releasing and remastering some of those older episodes that newer listeners might not have heard Today, admittedly is a sad episode.
 It's going to be an in memoriam episode, looking at looking back and thinking about, and remembering the guests of the podcast from the past 15 years who have unfortunately passed away since their appearance here most recently and, and very sad.

 Mark Graban (43s):

 We've lost Nate Hurle who led lean and continuous improvement work at the Cleveland Clinic.
 He passed away unexpectedly and suddenly this past month at age 47, I'm 47.
 For a bunch of reasons.
 The loss of Nate, you know, it has been very, very sad.
-So I've blogged about blogged about that.
-I'll put a link in the show notes, but you know, I had had a chance to visit Cleveland Clinic a couple of times it needs some invitations.
+So I've blogged about that.
+I'll put a link in the show notes, but you know, I had a chance to visit Cleveland Clinic a couple of times, and it needs some invitations.
 So we spent a lot of time together in those visits.
 And with other correspondents, we would cross paths at lean health care conferences from about 2015 on.

 Mark Graban (1m 33s):